slipguru/palladio/docs/_sources/framework.rst.txt

 * Is there any signal in the data being analyzed?
 * If yes, how much the model can describe it?

 In the example figure, the two distributions are clearly different, and the green one (showing the accuracies of *regular* experiments) has a mean which is significantly higher than chance (50 \%).
-A p-value obtained with the Wilcoxon rank sum test is also present in this plot, indicating whether there is a significant difference between the two distributions.
+A p-value obtained with the `Two-sample Kolmogorov--Smirnov test <https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test#Two-sample_Kolmogorov.E2.80.93Smirnov_test>`_ is also present in this plot, indicating whether there is a significant difference between the two distributions.

 .. figure:: balanced_accuracy_distribution.*
   :scale: 80 %